-Another option in iOS 11 is to Offload App –this keeps all your documents and data but removes the app itself.
+Another option in iOS 11 and above is to Offload App –this keeps all your documents and data but removes the app itself.

 Either way, once you offload or delete FB, restart your device, and then reinstall Facebook via the App Store (or if offloaded, via this same Storage setting.)

 Open any browser like Safari or Chrome (or another browser of your choice).
 Go to Facebook and sign in.

 Go to your Facebook Settings and select Security.
 And remove your iDevice from this section.